laserattack/cboomer/README.md

 | Scroll wheel                    | Zoom in/out              |
 | <kbd>Ctrl</kbd> + Scroll wheel  | Change flashlight radius |

-You can modify controls in `config.h`
+You can modify the controls in `config.h` and recompile

 ## Project Structure